Nav Social Icons

 Understanding Closed vs. Open Kinetic Chain Exercises for Serratus Anterior

-Embracing both forms of workouts is essential for a well-rounded approach to strengthening the serratus anterior.
-A varied exercise program ensures we’re not only promoting muscular strength, but also targeting different aspects of shoulder function, preventing scapular winging, and improving arm movements.
-By combining exercises from both categories, we ensure comprehensive scapular protraction and shoulder stabilization.
+Incorporating both types of exercises for the serratus anterior ensures balanced development and better shoulder function.
+A varied exercise program ensures we’re not just promoting muscular strength, but also targeting different aspects of shoulder function and preventing scapular winging.
+By combining both closed chain and open chain exercises, we ensure a comprehensive approach to scapular and shoulder optimization.

 Open chain exercises for the serratus anterior are a great place to start when first incorporating these movements into your programming.
 They lay the foundation for muscle activation and help you first learn how to engage this important muscle.
 These exercises can sometimes be easier than closed chain exercises as there is less loading on the arm, which is great for people experiencing significant shoulder instability.

 Lie on your back with a resistance band wrapped around your back.
-It should be placed across your shoulder blades and come underneath your armpit and grasp it in your hands.
+It should be placed across your shoulder blades and come underneath your armpit.
+Grasp the ends of the band in your hands.

 Extend your arms straight up towards the ceiling.
 Keep your elbows straight, but not locked out.

-Engage your shoulders and “punch” them straight up towards the ceiling.
-You should feel the serratus anterior activate just under your armpit where the band is wrapped around your body.
+“Punch” your arms straight up towards the ceiling.
+The motion should be isolated from your shoulder.
+Do not bend your elbows at any point.
+You should feel the muscle activate just under your armpit where the band is wrapped around your body.

 Hold the position at the top for 5 seconds, then lower the shoulders down.
-Remember, this is a very small movement and your elbows should not be moving.
+Remember, this is a very small movement and your elbows should not bend.

 Perform 3 sets of 10 reps.